- Dr. Len Dauphinee, HomeGrid Forum President

-Marcos Martínez is the chair of Contributions Wotking Group at the HomeGrid Forum.
-He is Standards and External Cooperations Manager at Marvell Semiconductors.
-He has been involved in the microelectronics industry for more than 15 years, working for companies like Alcatel Microelectronics, ST Microelectronics and Design of Systems on Silicon (DS2).
-In these companies, he specialized in the design of advanced broadband systems, including GPON, EPON, xDSL and home networking systems.
-In addition to his role in HomeGrid Forum, he is also vice rapporteur of ITU-T Q18/15 (WP1/15), project stream leader of the Home Networking group in Broadband Forum and participates in different R&D projects in the field of broadband communications.
+Marcos Martínez is the Chair of Contributions Working Group at the HomeGrid Forum.
+He is Standards and External Cooperations Manager at MaxLinear Semiconductors.
+He has been involved in the microelectronics industry for more than 15 years, working for companies like Alcatel Microelectronics, ST Microelectronics, Design of Systems on Silicon (DS2) and Marvell Semiconductors.
+In these companies, he specialized in the design of advanced broadband systems, including xPON, xDSL and home networking systems.
+In addition to his role in HomeGrid Forum, he is also associate rapporteur of ITU-T Q18/15 (WP1/15) and participates in different R&D projects in the field of broadband communications.

 Livia is the Chair of the Marketing Working Group of the HomeGrid Forum and she joined the Board of Directors of the industry alliance in 2014, supporting the deployment of G.hn, the globally recognized Gigabit home networking technology based on ITU-T standards and designed for bandwidth-intensive and real-time applications.
 Livia Rosu is a Computer Science engineer with 18 years of business development experience in the telecommunications industry, dedicated to semiconductors and the standardization of revolutionary technologies ranging from Smart Cards to Smart Cities.